CMK10/About_me/README.md

 *01/2014 - 01/2015*
 *Petrobras, RJ, Brazil*

-- Data collection, processing, and analysis for the development of automotive, aviation, maritime, and industrial lubricants
+- Synthesized automotive lubricants and bioproducts for the automotive and industrial sectors
-- Formulation and characterization lubricants through rheological analyses
+- Conducted rheological tests and applied standard and non-standard procedures, adhering to ISO/TC 28, ASTM D93, SAE J300, and regulatory compliance and safety guidelines
+- Assisted in the implementation of digitalization and automation processes for laboratory analyses, improving workflow efficiency

 **Research Scientist (Internship)**
 *01/2013 - 01/2014*